averyhiebert/groundstation/documentation/overview.md

 (or its wreckage) after it lands, as well as identifying parachute deployment and other stages in the rocket's flight.
 The software supports location tracking on a map, live data logging, and live visualization of altitude and vertical velocity.
-Offline use is also supported.
+It is designed to work without an internet connection, provided that you host a WMS map service locally.

 During operation, telemetry data transmitted from the BeeLine board using the APRS protocol is received by a software defined radio.
 The